Learning how to stop shoplifting should be a compulsory course for every retailer.

-Whether you call it shoplifting or boosting or five-finger discount, if strategies are not well taken, your small business will suffer big loss very day by shoplifters, who could be an amateurs acting on impulse or a career criminal who habitually engage in shoplifting.
+If shoplift prevention tips are not well taken, your small business will suffer big loss every day by shoplifters, who could be an amateur acting on impulse or a career criminal who habitually engages in shoplifting.

 - How to Prevent Shoplifting for Retailers

 There are many ways to reduce shoplifting, but if you don't take the appropriate ones, you may get into troubles, such as dislikes and discomfort from regular customers and even the involvement in shoplifting laws.

 If you are a retailer, you can try the top 10 ways to prevent and stop shoplifting (or shrinkage or straight-up stealing) in your retail stores.